Guy acts as leading or junior counsel in substantial fraud cases and has done so for the past five years.

 Publications, Lectures and Training

-Guy is instructed by unions to represent interested parties in the course of inquest hearings.
-This has involved representing prison officers, nurses and civilian police employees at inquests held in locations from Kingston-upon-Hull to Maidstone.
+Guy is instructed to represent interested parties at inquest hearings.
+This has involved representing prison officers, prison governors, nurses and civilian police employees at pre-inquest reviews and inquests held in locations from Kingston-upon-Hull to Maidstone.

 - Inquest concerning the death of James O’Brien (2017) Represented a nurse facing related disciplinary proceedings before the NMC.